-Adobe and Microsoft have worked together to test Creative Cloud and Creative Suite 6 applications for reliability, performance, and user experience when installed on Intel-based systems running Microsoft® Windows® 8.1.
-There are currently no known issues.
-Adobe Photoshop® CS5, CS4, and CS3 were also tested with Windows 8.1 and there are currently no known major issues.
+Adobe and Microsoft have worked together to test Adobe Creative Cloud and Creative Suite 6 applications for reliability, performance, and user experience when installed on Intel-based systems running Microsoft Windows 8.1.
+Currently there are no known issues.
+Adobe Photoshop CS5, CS4, and CS3 were also tested with Windows 8.1, and currently there are no known major issues.

 As with any new release of an operating system, unexpected issues could arise that were not discovered during testing.
 If you encounter any issues, report them using the bug reporting form.

 Do any of the Adobe Creative Cloud (CC) or CS6 applications require updates to be compatible with Windows 8.1?

 At this time, only Adobe Flash Pro CC, build 126.96.36.1999, requires an update for compatibility with Windows 8.1.
 All other versions of Adobe Flash Pro are supported.

 If updates for Windows 8.1 compatibility with Creative Cloud or Creative Suite products are required in the future, the updates will be made available in the following ways: